 In 1829, the very first vines were planted at Olive Farm in South Guildford by botanist Thomas Waters.
 He recognised that the region’s warm climate and dry summers were the perfect recipe for grape growing.

-In 1840, John Septimus Roe planted the first vines at Sandalford in Caversham.
+In 1840, the first vines were planted at Sandalford.
 While Sandalford is best known for its wines today, the Roe family were initially significant table grape producers for the region.

 The 1850s saw the emergence of a new generation of land owners in the Swan Valley.
 During this time, the demand for dried fruit, fresh table grapes, export table grapes and colonial wine saw an abundance of new plantings.